velexi-research/VLXI-Cookiecutter-Research/README.md

 3. Finish setting up the new research project.

    * _Optional_.
-Set up the project to use direnv to manage the environment (for both Python and the shell).
+Set up the project to use direnv to manage the development environment (for both Python and the shell).

      * Copy `extras/dot-envrc` to the project root directory and rename it to `.envrc`.